yaaaaashiki/escapism/README.md

 bundle exec rails db:seed_fu
 ```

-# Test with Rspec
+# Tests with Rspec
-Create database for test environment.
+Create a database for test environment.
 ```
 bundle exec rails db:migrate:reset RAILS_ENV=test
 ```
-Execute the test.
+Execute our tests.
 ```
 bundle exec rails spec
 ```
-Be sure that tests are all succeed, when you do the follows
+Be sure that these tests are all succeed, when you do the following
 - you change server side code
 - commit after updateing test code.

-# Test with stylelint
+# Tests with stylelint
-This app check the stylesheet syntax with stylelint.
+This app checks stylesheet syntax with stylelint.
-Run the tests when running this app's server.
+Run our tests when running this app's server.
-So We want you to create Pull Request after confirming the tests are all succeed.
+We want you to create pull requests after you confirm the tests are all succeed using them.

-Execute the test.
+Execute the tests.
 ```
 bundle exec rails server
 ```
-If puma's server is runnig, all tests are succeed.
+If puma's server is running, all tests succeed.